This chapter covers the following topics:

-The Management Agent on each monitored host monitors the status, health, and performance of all managed components (also referred to as targets) on that host.
-If a target goes down, or if a performance metric crosses a warning or critical threshold, an "event" is created and sent to Enterprise Manager and to Enterprise Manager administrators who have registered interest in receiving such notifications.
-Enterprise monitoring functionality and the mechanisms that support this functionality are discussed in the following sections.
+The Management Agent on each monitored host monitors the status, health, and performance of all managed components (targets) on that host.
+If a target goes down, or if a performance metric crosses a warning or critical threshold, an event is triggered and sent to Enterprise Manager.
+Administrators or any interested party can be notified of the triggered event through the Enterprise Manager notification system.

 Out-of-box, Enterprise Manager monitoring functionality provides: